lhapaipai/vite-bundle/README.md

 ## Installation

-If you come from Webpack Encore, check the [migration](https://github.com/lhapaipai/vite-bundle/blob/main/docs/migration-webpack-encore.md) documentation.
+Before you start, make sure you don't have a package.json file otherwise, ff you come from Webpack Encore, check the [migration](https://github.com/lhapaipai/vite-bundle/blob/main/docs/migration-webpack-encore.md) documentation.

 Install the bundle with :